 Landfill gas (LFG) containing methane is generated in the Venice Park RDF from the anaerobic decomposition of disposed waste materials.
 The LFG is collected from both active and capped landfill cells using a system of wells (gas collection system).
-The collected LFG is transferred to the NANR LFG power station facility where it is treated and used as fuel for the eight (8) RICE.
+The collected LFG is transferred to the NANR LFG power station facility where it is treated and used as fuel for six (6) RICE, two (2) of the CAT® Model G3516 RICE have been removed.
 Each RICE is connected to an electricity generator that produces electricity that is transferred to the local utility.